CHRISCARLON/nebby/README.md

 A simple CLI tool name Excel Quick Scan.

-This is a very basic tool, for forgetful people like me, that provides basic information about excel files - for both remote and local excel files.
+This is a very basic tool, for forgetful people like me, that provides basic information about excel files - both remote and local.

 This is a project for me to practice Rust but I may make it available as a package in the future.